 b) Customer Service Standard of AODA

-The AODA has mandated accessibility standards to remove barriers in important areas of everyday living for persons with disability.
-The vision behind the act is to achieve accessibility for Ontarians with disability by 2025.
+The AODA has mandated accessibility standards to remove barriers in important areas of everyday living for persons with disabilities.
+The vision behind the act is to achieve accessibility for Ontarians with disabilities by 2025.
 The Customer Service standard is the first standard developed under the Act.
-Others standards are expected to cover transportation, information, communication, employment and the built environment and will be introduced over the next several years.
+Other standards are expected to cover transportation, information, communication, employment, and the built environment and will be introduced over the next several years.

 c) Client, Consumer, Customer